pirelaurent/cytographDB/public/docs/quickTour.md

 # Quick tour around demo  model

-## main screen with democytoscapedb graph
+## main screen with loaded demo graph

 ![democytoscapedb](./img/democytoscapedb.png)

-### democytoscapedb database

-This fake DB can be created with the script [democytoscapedb.sql](./sql/democytoscapedb.sql)
+### create graph from a DB

-Menu ***DB -create graph from DB*** show available DBs in your Postgres.
+Menu ***DB -create graph from DB*** it show available DBs in your PostgreSQL.
 Choose one to create graph.
+*democytoscapedb* is the fake DB used in documentation.
+To create by yourself, see files in *docs/sql*

 - Default layout is a *Cose-bilkent*.
     To change: ***Display ->Layout ->*** some other